Scott Anderson (writer)

-Scott Anderson (born 1959) is an American novelist, non-fiction author, and war correspondent.
-He has authored non-fiction books including Lawrence in Arabia, The Man Who tried to Save the World, and War Zones, as well as the novels Triage and Moonlight Hotel.
+Scott Anderson (born 1959) is an American writer, novelist, non-fiction author, and war correspondent.
+He has authored non-fiction books including Lawrence in Arabia, The Man Who Tried to Save the World, and War Zones, as well as the novels Triage and Moonlight Hotel.
 He is a frequent contributor to the New York Times Magazine, GQ, Esquire, Men's Journal, Vanity Fair and other publications.